centreon/centreon-documentation/en/integrations/event-management/sc-hp-omi.md

 ### Proxy configuration

-When using a proxy to connect to the Signl4 endpoint, you can use additional parameters to configure it:
+When using a proxy to connect to the OMi endpoint, you can use additional parameters to configure it:

 | Type     | Name               | Value explanation                                     |
 | -------- | ------------------ | ----------------------------------------------------- |